The 13 Best Ways to Utilize Chili Peppers

 9. Guacamole

 Fish tacos with salsa AND guacamole?!
-I’d never say no to that either.
-Buy 2 fresh organic avocados, one lime, and use your homegrown tomatoes and cilantro (or buy organic).
-Remove the skin of 2 tomatoes, chop them finely, and mash them together with the avocado.
+I’d never say no to that, either.
+Buy two fresh organic avocados and one lime, and use your homegrown tomatoes and cilantro (or buy organic).
+Remove the skin of 2 tomatoes, chop them finely, and mash them with the avocado.

 Add lime juice, a pinch of cilantro, cumin, olive oil, and salt.
 Don’t forget to use one or two of your nice peppers.
 It all depends on how hot you want your guacamole.
 Yummy!
 If you are lazy, like me sometimes, you can put everything together in a blender and just mix it!